Hierarchical Latent Structure Learning through Online Inference: Methods

 where each observation \( d_i \) is an \( F \)-dimensional binary vector indicating the presence (1) or absence (0) of each feature at time \( i \).
 In classical conditioning, for example, this vector may encode the presence of a cue and an outcome.
 The agent's goal is to infer, at each time step $i$, a latent assignment sequence

 where $Z_i \in \{1, 2, \dots, K\}$ indexes the cluster associated with observation $i$.
 Critically, both the number of clusters $K$ and their assignments are unknown and must be inferred from data.

-Because the number of possible partitions grows super-exponentially, exact inference is intractable \cite{Hjort_Holmes_Muller_Walker_2010}.
-We therefore combine a Bayesian nonparametric prior \cite{Aldous1985} and sequential Monte Carlo method (particle filtering) \cite{speekenbrink_tutorial_2016, Martino2018-st} to approximate posterior beliefs online.
+Because the number of possible partitions grows super-exponentially, exact inference is intractable \cite{Hjort_Holmes_Müller_Walker_2010}.
+We therefore combine a Bayesian nonparametric prior \cite{Aldous1985} and a sequential Monte Carlo method (particle filtering) \cite{speekenbrink_tutorial_2016, Martino2018-st} to approximate posterior beliefs online.

+Prediction and learning proceed in two stages on each trial.
+First, before the outcome is revealed, the agent forms a prediction $\hat{r}_i$ as a posterior expectation over the outcome feature $o$, using sufficient statistics accumulated from all prior trials and weighting particles by the likelihood of the \emph{non-outcome} features only:

+where $\mathcal{F} = \{1,\dots,F\}$ is the full feature set, $o$ is the outcome feature, and $L_{\mathcal{F}\setminus\{o\}}$ is the factorized feature likelihood evaluated over all features except $o$ (Eq.~\ref{eq:likelihood}).
+The outcome probability is read off the cluster's current sufficient statistics \emph{before} the trial's outcome is incorporated, so $\hat{r}_i$ is a genuine one-step-ahead prediction.
+Second, once the outcome is observed, the agent updates the sufficient statistics for \emph{all} features --- including the outcome --- for the cluster assigned to trial $i$: